nats-io/jetstream-leaf-nodes-demo/README.md

     57	}
 ```

-Similar to the cli, we specify `nats.APIPrefix` in line `20`.
+Similar to the CLI, we specify `nats.APIPrefix` in line `20`.
-Due to very specific export, this program has only limited JS API access.
+Due to very specific export, this program has only limited JetStream API access.
 Therefore `nats.Bind` in line `27` provides stream and durable name explicitly.

 Let's run it, connecting to the hub and using our new user.